vbrusca/LoxLang/README.md

 }
 </pre>

-The first argument is the name of the "sys" function to run the entire set of arguments is then passed onto the "HandleLoxCallables" instance for the given string.
+The first argument is the name of the "sys" function to run.
+The entire set of arguments is then passed onto the "HandleLoxCallables" instance for the given string and with an arity of -1.
+Note the first argument defining what subfunction to run is not removed from the arguments even thogh the arity is the argument length minus one.

 <pre>
 interface HandleLoxCallables {